Request Information

 RBS_LOGHI

-Develop a completely new business idea through the Google Ventures Methodology: The Design Sprint.
-How innovation and entrepreneurship are leading the change of the global market.
+Develop and manage a completely new business idea through the Google Ventures Methodology: The Design Sprint.
+Discover how innovation is leading the change of the global market and challenge your managerial and entrepreneurial projects to become real.

 The aim is to mix together contents and network to become leaders in the strategy of your current or future company.